 Starting Monday, June 1st:

-1. We will allow up to two customers in the store at a time.
+1. We will allow as many customers as staff in the store at a time.
 In an effort to control customer flow, our doors will remain locked.
 We ask that you simply knock on the door if you wish to shop, drop off a service bike, or come for other services.
 One of our staff members will greet you outside and let you in if we haven’t met our two-customer capacity.
 We will have social distancing markings outside if there is a need for a cue and in some cases we may be able to assist you without you needing to come into the store.

 2. Your shopping experience will change!
 We have been working inside the store to consolidate product to create a more open and safe shopping experience.
 With that in mind, in accordance with the Boulder Facial Covering Order we will require you to wear a face mask for the entire duration of your visit.
 If you do not have a mask we have buffs for you to purchase.
 You will not be allowed inside the store without a facial covering.
 In addition we will have hand sanitizer at the door and throughout the store for you to use if you plan on touching anything in the store.
 If you wish to try on apparel or equipment, anything that you do not purchase will go into a 48 hour quarantine zone.
 If you plan on shopping for and test riding bikes, we will also require you to wear gloves that we will provide.
 We will have a dedicated trainer setup away from other shopping areas so you can be sized up on a bike without having to come in close contact with other customers.